arcosuc3m/grppi/CONTRIBUTING.md

 ## General rules

-* Please read and follow the GrPPI Code of Conduct before contributing to **GrPPi**.
+* Please read and follow the GrPPI Code of Conduct before contributing to **GrPPI**.

 If you are contributing with documentation: